trigger-sister/trigger-sister.github.io/_posts/2025-12-18-VISIT-WILSON.md

 I'm not a kid anymore.
 I have responsibilities.

 "Oh.
 Thanks for letting me know.
 Have a blessed one."
 I meant that too.
 Genuinely.

+And then I got on my way.